 The M10 Turret went through several changes, the first versions were badly out of balance, and they tried to solve this by mounting the grousers for the tracks on the back of the turret.
-This didn’t work well and wedge shaped counterweights were added.
-This helped, but eventually the final production M10 turrets were widened, and even bigger counterweights were added with a distinct duckbill look to them.
+This didn’t work well and wedge-shaped counterweights were added.
+This helped, but eventually, the final production M10 turrets were widened, and even bigger counterweights were added with a distinct duckbill look to them.
 They came up with a full roof armor kit for the final turret, and a half cover for the early turrets that could be field retrofitted.
 In spite of these minor issues, the M10 started out popular with the troops, and never lost that affection.

 The M10 and M10A1 had all the gear aboard to be used at artillery.
 A few TD battalions spent almost as much time as artillery as they did in their TD role.
 This capability was used often in Italy because the 3 inch gun on the M10 didn’t tear up the vital roads as much as the larger guns did.
 I would be surprised to find out the M36 didn’t have the same gear.
 They built 4993 M10s and 1713 M10A1s.
 At first, only M10 TDs were authorized for service overseas, and the M10A1, even though found to be automotively superior, was to be used in stateside training only.
 There was some doubt about the usefulness of the motorized TD before the Normandy landings, and production of the M10 was halted as many TD units were converted back to towed gun units or disbanded.